alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/add_data.md

 Organograms are a description of the roles and salaries in the UK government at a particular point in time.
 They are an important publication in the government's effort to improve transparency of how the public sector manages resources.

-Central government and agencies must publish organograms of all staff positions on data.gov.uk every 3 months.
+Central government and agencies must publish organograms of all staff positions on the data.gov.uk directory every 3 months.
 Organograms are published:

 * in a [collection of visualisations](https://data.gov.uk/search?q=organogram)
 * as raw data in CSV format